wyattmunson/semver-plugin/README.md

 An output file (`.next-version.yaml`) with the `NEXT_VERSION` is created by this plugin.
 It is created in the working directly of the container.

 In Harness, this file is available at `/harness/.next-version.yaml`.

+## Repo Configuration

+Slight changes to your code repository.

+> Your repo does not need to use Node.js